ogzhncyln/EasySM/README.md

 # EasySM
-EasySM is a lightweight state management library for C++ applications that provides a flexible framework for implementing state machines.
+EasySM is a simple state management library for C++ applications that provides a flexible framework for implementing state machines.
 It supports both standalone operation and ROS (Robot Operating System) integration.

 # Installation